 MIDDLEWOOD LOCKS 7.27AM Walking towards Middlewood Locks, down Oldfield Road in Salford at around 6.40am, I was passed by a young man carrying on his back a case containing a tuba, or maybe a euphonium.
 His head was down, lost in thought as he made his way, I assumed, to some orchestral practice somewhere.
 I’m not sure why I found this slightly absurd, but I did.
 I wondered, should he practise at home, what it must be like living next […]

-Islington Way, Salford 6.44am The birds seemed louder on this morning, than they had been for any of the previous week.
-As I stepped out of Islington Mill, a robin bounced near my feet, as if leading me like a pied piper.
-It moved without fear, clearly used to people passing nearby.
-The only time it stopped was to listen to the melody messages flying through the air, an air which also carried a scent of change that raked my […]
+Islington Way, Salford 6.44am The birds seemed louder on this morning, than they had been for any morning in the previous week.
+As I stepped out of Islington Mill, a robin bounced near my feet, as if leading me like a pied piper, moving without fear, clearly used to people passing nearby.
+The only time it stopped was to listen to the melody messages flying through the air, a cold air which raked my nostrils, and carried a scent of […]

 DUCIE STREET, MANCHESTER 6.49am The Piccadilly Eastern sky was covered in cloud, so that no stars were visible.
 Blackbirds sang urgently, as if hurrying me up, worried that I’d not be ready for first light as I meandered around Ducie Street.
 The area was far from peaceful and quiet, even at this early hour.
 It felt as if nothing would remain the same for long here.
 A concrete mixer crept slowly by, looking for a place to settle.
 I silently […]